patrickod/blog/content/post/2018-01-24-making-again.markdown

 by Justin Owen of Abstract Data, a.k.a [Jack Patch](https://jackpatchbiz.bandcamp.com/)

-It's really great stuff, and it has inspired an interest in techno, and in particular *modular* techno that make me decide to dedicate this rig to live modular techno performances.
+It's really great stuff, and it has inspired an interest in techno, and in particular *modular* techno that made me decide to dedicate this rig to live modular techno performances.
 With some luck and with the wind behind my back I would hope to be able to accomplish something minor in this field during 2019.
 Fingers crossed!
 Watch this space.